espocrm/documentation/docs/development/services.md

 Service object is created by the service factory.
 Usually services are created inside controllers or another services.

-Note, that you need to clear cache after creating a service class (file).
+Note that you need to clear cache after creating a service class.

 To **customize** an existing service you need to create a class in the custom directory and extend it from the existing one.
+It's also possible to customize within a module directory.

 Service classes implement *Injectable* interface.
 More info [here](di.md).